goonerify/github-actions-react-app/README.md

 `npx commitizen init cz-conventional-changelog --save-dev --save-exact`

 _NOTE: This adds a commitizen config to package.json_

+## **SLACK**

+### Add a new app to slack

+1. While logged in to slack, navigate to the url https://api.slack.com/apps
+2. Click the Create New App button and select the "From Scratch" option
+3. Give the app a name and choose a workspace and click the create button
+4. In the Add Features and Functionality section, select Incoming Webhooks to post messages from external sources into slack
+5. Turn "Activate Incoming Webhooks" on, scroll down to the bottom of the page and select "Add New Webhook to Workspace"
+6. Select the channel where the webhook can post messages
+7. Copy the URL from the "Webhook URLs for Your Workspace" section for use in a github workflow

 <!-- # Getting Started with Create React App